The Rise and Fall of D.O.D.O.: Style

 The Rise and Fall of D.O.D.O. consists of multiple forms of narrative.
 The core novel is the first-person "Diachronicle" of Melisande Stokes as written in London in July 1851.
 Her notes are supplemented with journal entries, transcripts, online chat, and other forms of communication.
 Each is in a different format and font, and many texts are written from the point of view of secondary characters.
 Some parts are redacted or incomplete.
 It is explained later that they were secretly (and haphazardly) stolen from D.O.D.O. servers as the organization was collapsing.

 Reception

+The book was a New York Times bestseller, it entered the hardcover fiction list at number 11.

 Kirkus Reviews wrote that the "story gets weirder and more madcap" as it goes, but called the novel "a pleasing combination of much appeal to fans of speculative fiction."
 Financial Times also praised the wit and "healthy sense of absurdity."

-However, The Guardian found that much of the humor didn't work, but that "though it’s no comic classic, The Rise and Fall of D.O.D.O. is big, roomy and enjoyable."
+Adam Roberts of The Guardian found that much of the humor didn't work, but that "though it's no comic classic, The Rise and Fall of D.O.D.O. is big, roomy and enjoyable."

 Sequel

-In 2021, Nicole Galland published a sequel named Master of the Revels, and subtitled A Return to Neal Stephenson's D.O.D.O.
+In 2021, Nicole Galland published a sequel named Master of the Revels: A Return to Neal Stephenson's D.O.D.O.